 GUIDE works in various capacities to create peer-to-peer marketing strategies that dispel perceptions of peer acceptance and increase perceptions of harm from marijuana use.
 Our Youth Advisory Board has taken the lead on marijuana prevention strategies associated with the Gwinnett Coalition’s DFC grant, which includes conducting environmental scans, raising awareness of 4/20 observances and creating a PSA to share the harms of marijuana use.

-GUIDE is a member of the newly established state-wide collaborative of the Georgia Marijuana Abuse Prevention Initiative (GMJAPI).
+GUIDE is a member of the newly established state-wide collaborative Let’s Be Clear Georgia.
 This collaborative focuses on preventing and reducing marijuana abuse among Georgia’s youth, young adults and workforce.

-GUIDE also educates the public about the harms of marijuana use via social media and news outlets.
+GUIDE also educates the public about the harms of marijuana use via social media, news outlets and on our display in various locations in the community.

 GUIDE is a member of the state-wide collaborative of the Georgia Prescription Drug Abuse Prevention Initiative (GPDAPI).
 This collaborative focuses on preventing and reducing prescription drug abuse in Georgia.